L1xus/AstroMrs/README.md

 ## How it works

-1. ### Extract
+### 1. Extract
 The **extract** phase is handled by the function fetch_movies from src/fetch_movies.py module.
- - API Requests: The fetch_movies function sends GET requests to TMDB API endpoints.
+ - **API Requests:** The fetch_movies function sends GET requests to TMDB API endpoints.
- - Spark Integration: For endpoints with multiple pages, the script uses Spark's RDD to distribute the API calls across 2 spark-workers.
+ - **Spark Integration:** For endpoints with multiple pages, the script uses Spark's RDD to distribute the API calls across 2 spark-workers.

-2. ### Transform
+### 2. Transform
 The **transform** phase involves the function validation_aka_transformation from src/transform_movies.py module.
- - Data Cleaning: The validation_aka_transformation function performs data cleaning on the fetched movies by removing duplicates, unwanted fields and null values.
+ - **Data Cleaning:** The validation_aka_transformation function performs data cleaning on the fetched movies by removing duplicates, unwanted fields and null values.
- - Data Transformation: The function also transforms the release_date to datetime and creates a year field.
+ - **Data Transformation:** The function also transforms the release_date to datetime and creates a year field.

-3. ### Load
+### 3. Load
 The **load** phase is execute by the save_movies_mongo function from src/store_movies.py module.
- - Storage in MongoDB: After validation, the transformed movies is loaded into a MongoDB Collection (movies_collection).
+ - **Storage in MongoDB:** After validation, the transformed movies is loaded into a MongoDB Collection (movies_collection).

-- **Those 3 ETL functions are called within a spark job to speed up the process of extracting, transforming and loading large volumes of movies.**
+**Those 3 ETL functions are called within a spark job to speed up the process of extracting, transforming and loading large volumes of movies.**

-- **Apache Airflow is used to automate and orchestrate the spark job, enabling scheduled execution and efficient management of the ETF workflow.**
+**Apache Airflow is used to automate and orchestrate the spark job, enabling scheduled execution and efficient management of the ETF workflow.**

 ## Tech Stack
  - **Python:** Main programming language used for building the ETL pipeline logic.